-The Company completed two business combinations during the six months ended June 30, 2022.
+The Company completed two business combinations during the nine months ended September 30, 2022.
 The acquisition of UL Holdings Inc. ("Urbn Leaf") closed on March 1, 2022 and the acquisition of LPF JV Corporation ("Loudpack") closed on April 4, 2022.
-Both acquisitions were accounted for in accordance with IFRS 3 (Note 3).
-Except as described below, due to the business combinations (Note 3), the accounting policies applied in the preparation of the unaudited condensed interim consolidated financial statements are consistent with those applied and disclosed in the Company's audited consolidated financial statements for the year ended December 31, 2021.
+Both acquisitions were accounted for in accordance with IFRS 3, Business Combinations ("IFRS 3") (Note 3).
+Except as described below, the accounting policies applied in the preparation of the unaudited condensed interim consolidated financial statements are consistent with those applied and disclosed in the Company's audited consolidated financial statements for the year ended December 31, 2021.

-2.6 Due from other entities
+2.6 Due From Other Entities